openbsd/xenocara/lib/mesa/src/amd/compiler/README-ISA.md

 Some instructions have a `_LEGACY` variant which implements "DX9 rules", in which the zero "wins" in multiplications, ie. `0.0*x` is always `0.0`.
 The VEGA ISA mentions `V_MAC_LEGACY_F32` but this instruction is not really there on VEGA.

+## `m0` with LDS instructions on Vega and newer

+The Vega ISA doc (both the old one and the "7nm" one) claims that LDS instructions use the `m0` register for address clamping like older GPUs, but this is not the case.

+In reality, only the `_addtid` variants of LDS instructions use `m0` on Vega and newer GPUs, so the relevant section of the RDNA ISA doc seems to apply.
+LLVM also doesn't emit any initialization of `m0` for LDS instructions, and this was also confirmed by AMD devs.

 ## RDNA L0, L1 cache and DLC, GLC bits